Microsoft Azure Event Hubs

 - Manage – gives the right to manage the entity

-Any application that read the data from the event hub is a consumer.
+Any application that read the data from the Azure Event Hub is a consumer.
 Multiple consumers can be allocated for the same event hub, they can read the same partition data at their tempo.
 Event hub consumers are connected through AMQP channels, this makes data availability easier for clients.
 This is significant for scalability and avoids unnecessary load on the application.

-Requirements vary depending on the consumer, to cope up with this, event hub provides consumer groups.
+Requirements vary depending on the consumer, to cope up with this, Azure Event Hub provides consumer groups.
 Consumer groups are the effortless view of the entire data in the event hub.
 Data in the event hub can be accessed only via consumer groups, partitions cannot be accessed directly.
 A default consumer group is created right at the stage of event hub creation.

 - It can process data from parallel sources and connect them to different infrastructures and services.